 Use your leftovers

-Turn the remnants of the cheese board into a tasty tart, whip up a sherried turkey & ham bake, or if you're out to impress make it a roast turkey & cranberry Wellington for the ultimate Boxing Day buffet.
+Turn the remnants of the cheese board into a tasty tart, whip up a sherried turkey & ham bake, or if you're out to impress, make it a roast turkey & cranberry wellington for the ultimate Boxing Day buffet.
 Leftover root vegetables can be combined into a delicious veg & orange cake, and excess Christmas panettone can be turned into an extra-posh bread & butter pudding.
-But of course no Christmas would be complete without the famous turkey curry – so here's one for Bridget Jones's mum.
+But, of course, no Christmas would be complete without the famous turkey curry.

 - Christmas pudding trifle